 Just cure them in lime juice!
 The pickling process with the lime juice mellows the strong flavor of the red onions and make them palatable to those who are not huge onion fans.

-Just toss together the sliced onions, lime juice, a little bit of vinegar, salt & pepper at least 30 minutes before serving and you’ll be ready to elevate your Mexican dishes to a higher level!
+Toss together the sliced onions, lime juice, a little bit of vinegar, salt & pepper at least 30 minutes before serving and you'll be ready to elevate your Mexican dishes to a higher level!

-Just make sure to use a glass container since metal & plastic are not a good choice to cure in lime juice.
+Make sure to use a glass container since metal & plastic are not a good choice to cure in lime juice.
 The acidity does not go well with these materials.

 Limes make the best curing ingredient!